mtrebi/AI_FPS/README.md

 To see the full details about the implementation just download the source code.
 Here I am going to talk about very biefly of the most important things.

 ### Visibility algorithm
 Thanks to the perception system of UE4 was easy to determine if an NPC was seeing the player or not.
 However, as I wanted to compute a tactical pathfinding, I needed the exact visibility of the player (when was being seen by any NPC).
-To do thos I implemented a visibility algorithm based on Ray tracing.
-This algorithm uses a very low number of Ray Tracer because it only does a RayTrace against the vertex of each obstacle.
+To do this I implemented a visibility algorithm based on Ray tracing.
+This algorithm uses a very low number of Ray Tracer because it only does a RayTrace against the vertex of each obstacle, and then fills up the triangles made from these vertices (like Rasterization).
 Read more about this technique [here](http://www.redblobgames.com/articles/visibility/)

 ![visibility_algorithm.png](https://s22.postimg.org/6tewtygcx/visibility.png)